ultimaweapon/tsuki/README.md

 - Any error propagated to the caller via Rust `Result` instead of a long jump.
 - `core::any::Any` as Lua userdata and can be created without the need to define its metatable.
 - Metatable for a userdata is lookup with `core::any::TypeId` instead of a string.
-- Property system on userdata to store per-object values for fast access from Lua.
+- Property system on userdata to store per-object values for access from Lua.

 ## Differences from Lua